facebookresearch/fairseq/examples/quant_noise/README.md

     --max-update 4500 --quantization-config-path /path/to/config/yaml
 ```
 If you have less capacity or if your distributed training freezes, try reducing  `--max-tokens` and  `--tokens-per-sample` (this may reduce the quantized accuracy a bit).

+### Remarks

+We try to keep the open-sourced code as readable and as easy-to-plug as possible.
+Therefore, we did not test it for the following cases:
+- Scalar quantization with RoBERTa.
+- Quantization with iPQ and `int8` combined.

+If you have trouble adapting it, we will be more than happy to help!

 ## Looking to reproduce the Vision results in the paper?